Amuradiosa/OP-P7-FocusON2/README.md

 </p>

 ## Progress
-This screen shows a chart indicating the total number of goals  and the number completed ones too for each month of the current year.
-And it also shows a chart indicating the total number of goals and the number completed ones for each week of the current month.
+This screen shows a chart indicating the total number of goals  and the number of completed goals too for each month of the current year.
+And it also shows a chart indicating the total number of goals and the number of completed goals for each week of the current month.

 <p align="center">
 <img src="Images/10.png" width="300">
 <img src="Images/11.png" width="300">
 </p><br/>

-Every new day, if the previous goal has not been completed, the app will give the user an option to make the uncompleted goal as today's new goal instead of creating a new one.
+Every new day, if the previous goal has not been achieved, the app will give the user an option to make the uncompleted goal as today's new goal instead of creating a new one.

 <p align="center">
 <img src="Images/12.png" width="300">